 The respondents in this case, a group of four men aged 25, 27, 28, 33 from Algeria, were pushed back to Croatia from the Vič asylum processing center in Ljubljana, Slovenia on the 3rd of August 2020, around 1:00 pm in the afternoon.
-According to the respondent’s testimony, a big unspecified number of other people having different origins (Afghanistan, Pakistan, Morocco…) suffered the same destiny that day.
+According to the respondent’s testimony, a large, unspecified number of other people having different origins (Afghanistan, Pakistan, Morocco…) suffered the same destiny that day.

 “There is no specific reason for deport”, says the respondent, “some people stay, some people are back”.